danielmork/HDLM/README.md

 ### Files

 The current version of the dlmtree package is available at https://github.com/danielmork/dlmtree.
-We have included in this repository an archived version used in this paper.
+We have included as supplemental material in the paper an archived version used in this paper.

-1. dlmtree_0.8.0.0.tar.gz : R package dlmtree

 ### Data Preparation Scripts